 internationally leading research groups.
 There are also opportunities to work in industry which will provide real-world experience.

 Throughout your degree, depending on module choice, you can expect about 20 hours of contact time per week on average.
-This consits of approximately 14 hours of lectures and 6 hours of tutorials/labs.
+This consists of approximately 14 hours of lectures and 6 hours of tutorials/labs.